nicolashainaux/mathmaker/docs/include/detailed_version.rst

 Run mathmaker and tools
 """""""""""""""""""""""

 From now on, it is possible to run ``mathmaker`` from your virtual environment.
 As ``mathmaker`` is installed in developer mode, any change in the source files will be effective when running ``mathmaker``.
-Go to a directory where you can leave temporary files (each sheet requiring pictures will produce picture files, by default), and test it:
+Go to a directory where you can leave temporary files (old sheets with pictures will produce .eps files, and LaTeX compilation produces also a bunch of auxiliary files), and test it:
 ::

     (dev0) $ cd path/to/garbage/directory/